A review on ranking problems in statistical learning

-So far, we presented loss functions for ranking problems that lead to algorithms in the spirit of the ERM resp.
-SRM paradigm.
+So far, we presented loss functions for instance ranking problems that lead to algorithms in the spirit of the ERM (later also the SRM) paradigm.
 On the other hand, there also exist quality measures that are popular in classification settings but which already have been transferred to the ranking setting.
-Before we go into detail, we recapitulate the definition of a common and well-known quality criterion for classification. \
+Before we go into detail, we recapitulate the definition of a common and well-known quality criterion for classification.

 \begin{Def} Let $Y_1,...,Y_n$ take values in $\{-1,1\}$ where the total number of positives is $n_+$ and the total number of negatives is $n_-$.
 Let $\hat Y_i \in \{-1,1\}$, $i=1,...,n$, be predicted values.